jonathanwhitedev/santa-quiz/README.md

 - __As a visiting user, I would like Christmas themed quizes readily available.__

 As part of the UX specification and planning phase it was noted that there is a lack of Chrismtas themed quizes on the web that are purely Chrismtas driven.
-The vast majority of those surveyed (100) agreed that there was no simple and fast solution to finding a christmas themed quiz online without spending a long time searching for one and very often eventually finding most sites were long winded, quizes generic and dated, or the questions were either too repetitive, easy, or mainly focused for children.
+The vast majority of those surveyed (100) agreed that there was no simple and fast solution to finding a christmas themed quiz online without spending a long time searching for one and very often eventually finding most sites were long winded, quizes generic and dated, or the questions were either too repetitive and easy.
 Santa's Big Christmas Quiz aims to fill the gap to being the best source for all christmas quiz content on the web.

 - __As a visiting user, I would like free Christmas quizes.__